sgoh25/vcd_parsealyze/README.md

     * `$dumpall`, `$dumpon`, `$dumpoff`, and `$dumpvars` in the data
 1.  `VCDWatcher` - a signal watcher to be passed to `VCDParser`.
 It defines both a sensitivity list and a watched signal list.
-The watcher's `update` method will be called whenever a sensitivity list signal changes.
+The watcher's `should_notify` method will be called whenever a sensitivity list signal changes.
 It will be provided the current values of all signals on its watched signal list.
 1.  `VCDTracker` - One or more trackers can be added to a `VCDWatcher`.